jameysharp/corrode/README.md

 Ensure that you have GHC and the `cabal-install` tool installed by following the [directions on haskell.org](https://www.haskell.org/downloads#minimal).
+You'll also need to have the `happy` and `alex` tools available in order to build `corrode`: you can install them with the `cabal-install` tool, as well.
-After that, you can build `corrode` by navigating to the `corrode` directory and typing
+Once you have installed the `cabal-install` tool, you can build `corrode` by navigating to the `corrode` directory, installing the `happy` and `alex` tools, and then building and installing the `corrode` package:

 ```
+cabal install happy
+cabal install alex
 cabal install
 ```